openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

    If the POD and CIDR addresses overlap in this documentation with your organizations's IP address ranges, they may be changed.
-Simply subtitute anywhere these addresses are used with the custom cidrs you hae chosen.
+Simply subtitute anywhere these addresses are used with the custom cidrs you have chosen.

 .. note::

-   If you fail to turn off SELinux, kubernetes will fail.
+   If you fail to turn off SELinux and firewalld, Kubernetes will fail.

 Turn off SELinux::